IanTerzo/Neutron/CONTRIBUTING.md

 ## Pull Requests And Commits

-If a small change is needed feel free to commit, but keep in mind these things:
+If a small change is needed feel free to commit directly, but keep in mind these things:

 - Have a good and explanatory name for your commit, e.g. no "Fixed code" or "Added feature".